 Plant-based options across menus and grocery stores aisles have increased monumentally over the past few years with a marked rise in flexitarianism — the name for a part-time vegan diet that minimizes the consumption of animal byproducts.
-Only 2% of Americans identify as vegans, yet 35% of Americans have consumed plant-based meat in the past year with 90% saying that they would eat it again.
+Only 2% of Americans identify as vegans, yet 35% of Americans have consumed plant-based meat in the past year, with 90% saying they would eat it again.

 “Eating plant-based improves how you feel physically, mentally, and emotionally,” Von der Pool says, alluding to the belief that what you ingest can help to elevate your spiritual energy similar to the way that fans of crystals infuse their water or wear jewelry on their bodies. “[Plant-based eating] improves what you attract into your life.
-This is very natural, basic, and innate–you just change what you are eating and you naturally will feel better.”
+This is very natural, basic, and innate–you change what you are eating, and you naturally will feel better.”
 As you attune to a higher frequency, the shift that takes place makes you more aware of your physical and inner-states—and more often than not, people report feeling great.